Written by PinkPeace

 Okay – there’s another $819 in monthly expenses for a moderate unit.
 I didn’t have other expenses that other directors did, such as personal coaches, virtual assistants, office help, etc. I actually was pretty frugal with my money, to the best of my ability.

-So now the perfect director in a perfect world is left with $1,727 in spendable income for the month, or $20,724 for the year.
-Can you get excited?
+So now the perfect director in a perfect world is left with $3,251 in income for the month,or $39,012.
+Let’s take off 7.65% in self-employment taxes, something you wouldn’t pay if you were an employee.
+We’re now down to $36,027.

 I certainly didn’t have the cash in my bank account to pay for these things, but I had great credit.
 So I charged everything I could.
 Director suit?
 MasterCard.
 Airfare and hotel at Seminar?
 VISA.
 Slammin’ outfit for the area retreat?
 Macy’s.
 You get the picture.
 I made the minimum payments, and the debt kept climbing.